U'Bizchutan: History

 The reaction of some in the Haredi community was swift and negative.
 Attorney Dov Halbertal, well known in the Lithuanian-Haredi stream, spoke on public radio condemning U'Bizchutan and telling founder Ruth Colian, "You will be excommunicated for generations."
 When threatening comments from religious leaders were allegedly published, Deputy Attorney General Dina Zilber sought to protect the rights of party members and voters.
 In a letter to the Central Elections Committee, Zilber noted that statements in the publication were formulated to prevent Haredi women from voting freely and running in a Knesset party.
 Zilber protested that the women were thereby being denied their rights as citizens, and denied having representation in their government.
 She added that the statements constitute threats and exclusion, "a serious phenomenon characterized by discrimination of women only due to their being women".

 The founding of the party has created conflict in the Haredi community.
 Rabbis have threatened the women in the party, and caused party leader Ruth Colian to ask for protection from the government after her 10-year-old daughter was pulled out of class and questioned about party activities.

 Electoral history

 The party has only run in one national election.
-During the 2015 Israeli legislative election the party received a total of 1,802 votes or 0.04% of the electorate.
+During the 2015 Israeli legislative election the party received only a total of 1,802 votes or 0.04% of the electorate.
 The party has not run in subsequent Israeli national elections.